 (ii) it transpires that the meeting of the CUSC Modifications Panel is not quorate and it is not possible to rearrange such meeting within the time available

-The Panel Chairman shall endeavour to contact each Panel Member individually in order to ascertain such Panel Member’s vote, and (subject to paragraph 8.24.2(e)) any matter to be decided shall be decided by a majority of those Panel Members who so cast a vote.
-Where, for whatever reason no decision is reached, the Panel Chairman shall proceed to consult with the Authority in accordance with Paragraph 8.24.5;
+The Panel Chair shall endeavour to contact each Panel Member individually in order to ascertain such Panel Member’s vote, and (subject to paragraph 8.24.2(e)) any matter to be decided shall be decided by a majority of those Panel Members who so cast a vote.
+Where, for whatever reason no decision is reached, the Panel Chair shall proceed to consult with the Authority in accordance with Paragraph 8.24.5;

-Where the Panel Chairman is unable to contact a least four Panel Members within the time available and where:
+Where the Panel Chair is unable to contact a least four Panel Members within the time available and where:

 (i) It is only The Company who has recommended that the proposal should be treated as an Urgent CUSC Modification Proposal, then those Panel Members contacted shall decide such matters, such decision may be a majority decision.
-Where in such cases no decision is made for whatever reason, the Panel Chairman shall proceed to consult with the Authority in accordance with Paragraph 8.24.5; or
+Where in such cases no decision is made for whatever reason, the Panel Chair shall proceed to consult with the Authority in accordance with Paragraph 8.24.5; or

-(ii) any CUSC Party (other than, and/or in addition to, The Company), the Citizens Advice, the Citizens Advice Scotland or any BSC Party has recommended that the proposal should be treated as an Urgent CUSC Modification Proposal, then the Panel Chairman may decide the matter (in consultation with those Panel Members (if any) which he managed to contact) provided that the Panel Chairman shall include details in the relevant CUSC Modification Report of the steps which he took to contact other Panel Members first.
+(ii) any CUSC Party (other than, and/or in addition to, The Company), the Citizens Advice, the Citizens Advice Scotland or any BSC Party has recommended that the proposal should be treated as an Urgent CUSC Modification Proposal, then the Panel Chair may decide the matter (in consultation with those Panel Members (if any) which they managed to contact) provided that the Panel Chairshall include details in the relevant CUSC Modification Report of the steps which they took to contact other Panel Members first.

 The matters referred to in Paragraph 8.24.1 are: